-She is Medical Co-Director for the Ohio Youth Soccer Association North and team physician for that organization’s Olympic Development Program.
-She also is head team physician for Hathaway Brown School and assistant team physician for Case Western Reserve University.
+Dr. Briskin is the Medical Co-Director for the Ohio Youth Soccer Association North and team physician for that organization’s Olympic Development Program.
+She also is head team physician for Hathaway Brown School and Ursuline College.
+She also serves as the assistant team physician for Case Western Reserve University.
 Nationally, she has served as team physician for a number of elite athletic competitions, including the U.S. Senior Games, the U.S. Junior National Figure Skating Championship and the U.S. Open Wrestling Tournament.

 Honors and Recognitions